swallowcamel/nancywiki/Adding-a-custom-favicon.md

 If you have more then one favicon in your application, the first one it finds will be used.

 ### Using an embedded icon
 You can also embed a favicon in your application assembly.
-To make Nancy use the embedded icon, simply override the `DefaultFavIcon` property, of your bootstrapper, and add the following code
+To make Nancy use the embedded icon, simply override the `FavIcon` property of your bootstrapper, and add the following code:

 ```c#
 public class Bootstrapper : DefaultNancyBootstrapper